Theomat/theomat.github.io/_pages/about.md

 - December: plan to attend a workshop in Aussois
 - June: plan to attend GDR SciLog
+- April: Our paper [Promises, Perils, and (Timely) Heuristics for Mining Coding  Agent Activity](https://arxiv.org/abs/2601.18345) got a Distinguished Paper Award at MSR!
-- March-April: I will be auditioning for a CR position at CNRS
+- March-April: I was auditioned at CNRS in section 2 for full research position

 2025: